ravendb/docs/version_3/docs/client-api/session/how-to/clear-a-session.markdown

-# Session : How to clean a session?
+# Client API : Session : How to clean a session?